 The Graduate: Mike Nichols' Shallow Exercise in Style

+The Graduate (Mike Nichols, 1967) was one of the most esteemed films of its time, winning Best Direction and Picture Oscars and several other nominations.
+It now ranks #7 on the AFI list of the 100 greatest films of all time.
 The theme of the failure of communication was fashionable at the time and informs the film as well as the Simon and Garfunkel song ("The Sound of Silence") used for several sequences.
 No one talks to anyone else or, if they do, they talk nonsense ("plastics") or misconstrue one another.
 Yet a closer look at the film reveals a shallow core inside a superficial stylistic wrapping.

 The film narrates the story of Benjamin Braddock (Dustin Hoffman), a recent college graduate, and his adulterous affair with a family friend, called Mrs. Robinson (Anne Bancroft).
 The affair is complicated by Ben's romantic pursuit of Mrs. Robinson's daughter, Elaine (Katharine Ross).
 Structured like a fairy tale, the movie shows how the hero has to fight evil obstacles to win his chosen woman.